mohamed-hashem98/mohamed-hashem98/README.md

-# Hi there 👋, I'm [Your Name]
+# Hi there 👋, I'm Mohamed Hashem

 I’m a Senior Fullstack Developer with a passion for crafting dynamic, scalable, and efficient web applications.
 I specialize in building robust backends with Ruby (Rails, Sinatra) and engaging frontends with React.
-With over [X] years of experience, I have led projects across various domains including e-commerce, SaaS, fintech, and more.
+With over 4 years of experience, I have led projects across various domains including e-commerce, SaaS, fintech, and more.

 ## 💻 Tech Stack